SergeySn/PiKiosk/README.md

 If you need to change any of these settings later, run `sudo raspi-config` in a terminal on the Pi 5.

-The username `cage` is important here as it is used by the systemd service.
-If you use a different username, you will need to update the systemd service or add the `cage` user later(e.g. with `sudo useradd cage`)

 ## Hardware Setup

 - [ ] Connect the following h/w with the Pi 5